AdobeDocs/experience-cloud.en/help/website-implementation/target.md

 Similar to request parameters, profile parameters are also passed through the Target request.
 However, profile parameters get stored in Target's visitor profile database and will persist for the [duration of the visitor's profile](https://docs.adobe.com/content/help/en/target/using/audiences/visitor-profiles/visitor-profile-lifetime.html).
 You can set them on one page of your site and use them in Target activities on another page.
 Here is an example from an  automobile website.
 When a visitor goes to a vehicle page, you could pass a profile parameter "profile.lastViewed=sportscar" to record their interest in that particular vehicle.
 When the visitor browses to other, non-vehicle pages you can target content based on their last vehicle viewed.
 Profile parameters are ideal for attributes that rarely change or are only available on certain pages

-You won't pass any profile parameters in this tutorial, but the workflow is almost identical to what you just did when passing the `pageName` mbox parameter.
+You won't pass any profile parameters in this tutorial, but the workflow is almost identical to what you just did when passing the `pageName` parameter.
 The one difference is  you need to give profile parameter names a `profile.` prefix.
-This is what a profile parameter called "userType" would look like in the `Pass Parameters to Global Mbox` action:
+This is what a profile parameter called "userType" would look like in the `Add Params to Page Load Request` action:

 ![Setting a profile parameter](images/target-profileParameter.png)